 When a child completes his rhyming poem, pay a “dollar” in return.
 It doesn’t matter if the poems are silly or fanciful.
 The goal of this poetry game is to teach a love for words and a better grasp of syllables and meter.

 Finally, your beggar poets have earned their day’s wages.
 Let them buy lunch, snacks, or desserts from your kitchen.
-And, while they’re busy munching away, encourage them to think of words for Mom to rhyme tomorrow!
+And, while they’re busy munching away, encourage them to think of words for Mom to rhyme tomorrow for another rhyming poetry game!

 Discover Other Poetry Lessons